loliverhennigh/latnet/README.md

 * Data augmentation such as flipping and rotating simulation.

+* Active Learning.
+New data is dynamically added to the train set while training.
+The added data is ment to fool and network and make it more rebust.
+This appears to greatly stabalize training and improve model.

 # Future Improvements

 These are the features with priority that will be released in future versions.

-* Active Learning.
-High priority.

 * 3D simulations.
-Most code already in however will finish adding after all 2D tests complete.

-* Multi-GPU evaluating on single server.
+(Currently available in development branch `john_hopkins`)

 * Physically inspired network architecture.
+(Some already available such as `LESNet` and `generalized_lb` however these are untested and working a progress)

 * Add other non-Lattice Boltzmann solvers.
+(Currently available in development branch `john_hopkins` where latnet can be trained on john hopkins turbulence dataset)